mohitdhami/Canteen-Management-System/README.md

 # Canteen Management System
-### Canteen Management System is  a CLI-based Application which allows customers to buy items from the canteen and provides Management tools for the owner.
+### Canteen Management System is a CLI-based application built using C++ that allows customers to purchase items from the canteen and provides management tools for the owner.
+The application utilizes a local database to store information.

 ## Customers Section

- Inside Customers Page we allow Customers to buy Items from a Given List of Items by Entering its Serial No and Quantity.
+* Customers can purchase items from a pre-defined list of items by entering their serial number and quantity.

-After Buying all Items the Customers has To Enter His Name into the System and Then We Send Him to Checkout Page Where He can Summarize his Buy List and we also give him Option to Apply a Coupon Code Which can give him 10-50 % Discount on his Total Amount.

-After this Section We Come Finally to The Invoice Generation Page in which User can Clearly see His Name at the Top Followed by Time-of-Purchase And All the Items Bought Below in The Tabular Format with The Amount to Be Paid.
+*  After selecting all of the desired items, customers are prompted to enter their name into the system.
+* They are then directed to the checkout page, where they can review their purchase list and apply a coupon code for a 10-50% discount on their total amount.
+* Finally, customers are taken to the invoice generation page, where they can clearly see their name, the time of purchase, and a tabular format of all items purchased with the final amount to be paid.

 ## Admin Section
- Before Entering into The Admin Page, User has to Complete an Admin Verification Step, which is simply Step of Entering Password to Verify Whether Current User is a Valid Admin or not.
-With Successful Verification, we allow User to Access Admin Page Where We Provide Two Option to the Admin :
+ Before accessing the admin page, users must complete a verification step by entering a password to confirm that they are a valid admin.
+Once verified, the admin has access to two options:

 ### I. Customize Food Menu
 1. Add New Item